chrisjnielson44/COP-3014/README.md

 ## How to Use

 You can clone this repository to your local machine and review the code for each assignment.
 You can also use it as a reference for your own programming projects or to practice your programming skills.

-## License

-This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.